 To keep your statements consistent, use similar formatting, tones and styles across all propositions.

-For example, a hardware store could use “cheapest tools, every time” for their tool range, “cheapest boots, every time” for their shoe range, and “cheapest storage, every time” for their storage containers.
+For example, a hardware store could use “top quality tools, every time” for their tool range, “top quality boots, every time” for their shoe range, and “top-quality storage, every time” for their storage containers.

 If every member of your company has a different impression of your value statement, it will appear inconsistent to your customers, as everyone will portray it differently.

-To make sure everyone understands your statement fully, include it in your sales management process.
-You can do this by:
+To do this, include it in your sales management process by: